 Analysis of the first grouping of texts - those authored for women - demonstrates diversity in representations of Venus in the Pompeian epigraphic landscape as well as widespread functional literacy in the city.
-In just this small sample, we can observe the differences in social orders, space, and conceptualization of divinity.
+In just this small sample, we can observe the differences in social orders, space, and concept of divinity.
+The first, an inscription, CIL X 813, constitutes a dedication to Eumachia, a priestess for Venus Pompeiana.
+The text represents both Venus' sacred role in the Pompeian landscape and one of the few acceptable societal roles for women, priestess (which should be juxtaposed against CIL IV 5092 and 2457, where we

-- The first, an inscription, CIL X 813, constitutes a dedication to Eumachia, a priestess for Venus Pompeiana.
-The text represents both Venus' sacred role in the Pompeian landscape and one of the few acceptable societal roles for women, priestess (which should be juxtaposed against CIL IV 5092 and 2457, where we observe a more populist concept). - CIL IV 4007, similar to CIL X 813, was also probably inscribed by a man for a woman. - Here again we observe Pompeians invoking Venus in their personal lives.
-The cult of Venus can be demarcated from others for its inclusivity, a point this inscription - due to its brevity, cursory nature, and lower-order authorship - illustrates well. - CIL IV 5092 was discovered close to (but not in the same grouping as) 5296. - Again, we can attest to her role in the private sphere, and syncretism with Pompeian culture.
+CIL IV 4007, similar to CIL X 813, was also probably inscribed by a man for a woman. • Here again we observe Pompeians invoking Venus in their personal lives.
+The cult of Venus can be demarcated from others for its inclusivity, a point this inscription - due to its brevity, cursory nature, and

+• Again, we can attest to her role in the private sphere, and syncretism with Pompeian culture.
 She is conceptualized here as a Goddess of Eros, invoked similar to a literary figure.